I provide wide spectrum embedded software development services.

 Programming and Software Design

-- Full cycle software development: domain study, problem analysis,
+- Full cycle software development: domain study, problem

-requirements gathering, design and prototyping, implementation,
+analysis, requirements gathering, prototyping, design evolution,

-testing and debugging, continuous deployment, refactoring and
+testing and debugging, continuous deployment, refactoring in

 - Object Oriented Design